 Are Health Organizations Ready for Interoperability?

 As health data exchange will be essential for all healthcare industry members in the next five years, most organizations are already working on their strategic interoperability plans.
-This includes dedicated teams for implementation, an architecture strategy for integration, and the necessary technology capabilities for advancing interoperability (API adoption, use of the cloud, dedicated I.T. resources, etc.).
+This includes dedicated teams for implementation, an architecture strategy for integration, and the necessary technology capabilities for advancing interoperability (API adoption, use of the cloud, reliable I.T. resources, etc.).

-52% of hospitals in the U.S. can electronically find patient health information and 38% can use or integrate those data into their own EHRs, according to the Office of the National Coordinator for Health IT.
+52% of hospitals in the U.S. can electronically find patient health information and 38% can use or integrate those data into their own EHRs, according to the Office of the National Coordinator for Health I.T.
 The division within the U.S. Department of Health and Human Services explored the state of interoperability across the country.